FarronF/limerick-council-meetings/meetings/2025/07/14-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th May 2025.md

 Notice of Motion submitted by Councillor L. Galvin

-**I will move at the next meeting of Limerick City and County Council that this Council call on**

-**the Government to enact legislation to prohibit the use of smartphones (mobile phones**

-**with access to internet and social media) among youths under 16 years of age.**
+**I will move at the next meeting of Limerick City and County Council that this Council call onthe Government to enact legislation to prohibit the use of smartphones (mobile phoneswith access to internet and social media) among youths under 16 years of age.**

 The Motion was proposed by Councillor Galvin and seconded by Councillor Kiely.